OUR MISSION

 APPLE APP STORE ANTITRUST CLAIM

-The Foundation seeks to assist Dutch developers of Apple iOS applications and in-app digital products.
+The Consumer Justice Foundation seeks to assist Dutch consumers of Apple iOS applications and in-app digital products.
 These digital products provide essential functionality to Apple's iPhones, iPads and iPod Touch devices.
 They allow users to, among other things, pay bills, socialize, stream audio and video, monitor current events, and play games. iOS applications and in-app products bring Apple's mobile products to life and substantially enhance their value and functionality.

-Through exclusionary and exploitative conduct, Apple exercises complete dominance in the market for iOS (and iPadOS) applications and in-app digital product distribution services.
-Apple secured this market position by barring developers from selling their iOS applications outside Apple's own App Store.
+Being the sole provider of a distribution platform for native apps to iOS users, Apple exercises complete dominance in the market for iOS (and iPadOS) App Store services.
+Apple abused this dominant market position by barring app developers from selling their iOS applications outside Apple's own App Store and forcing the use of Apple’s (in-app) payment system.

 Current update in the Apple claim: